Steps to Becoming an Accountant in Alabama

 Salaries for Accounting Specialists in Alabama

-The salaries for accountants in Alabama varied substantially depending on how long they have been in the work force, the credentials they hold, and their area of specialty, according to the 2019 Robert Half Salary Guide for Accounting and Finance.
-(All ranges shown represent starting salary offers within the 25th– 95th percentile average.
-These base salaries do not include bonuses and other incentives that are common for many accountants, especially those in leadership positions.)
+The salaries for accountants in Alabama varied substantially depending on how long they have been in the work force, the credentials they hold, and their area of specialty.
+The following salaries provided by the Bureau of Labor Statistics (BLS) as of May 2020 do not include bonuses and other incentives that are common for many accountants, especially those in leadership positions.

 Controllers play a crucial role in corporate governance, and often hold CPA licensure from the Alabama Board of Public Accountancy, as well as other credentials from national organizations.

-CPAs with the experience required to fill senior positions in major audit and assurance firms in Birmingham are offered salaries of $124,688 at the 50th percentile, and as much as $198,312 at the 95th.
+CPAs with the experience required to fill senior positions in major audit and assurance firms earn some of the top salaries in the profession.

 Accountants in Executive Roles